Germany's Baerbock heads to Washington in first US trip | DW | 05.01.2022

 The German foreign minister has stressed the importance of US-German ties ahead of her first official Washington visit.
 Tensions with Russia over Ukraine are likely to dominate the agenda of talks.

-German Foreign Minister Annalena Baerbock on Wednesday underlined the importance of trans-Atlantic ties as she set off for her first visit to the US as top German diplomat.
+German Foreign Minister Annalena Baerbock on Wednesday underlined the importance of trans-Atlantic ties as she set off for her first visit to the United States as top German diplomat.

 German-US ties hit a comparatively low point during the last US administration under Donald Trump, who was often seen as snubbing traditional allies.
 The current US government headed by Joe Biden has repeatedly said it wants to restore such alliances to their former status.

 Baerbock's first official visit will be a short one, lasting just eight hours.
-It will include talks with US Secretary of State Antony Blinken and Nancy Pelosi, the speaker of the United States House of Representatives.
+It will include talks with US Secretary of State Antony Blinken and Nancy Pelosi, the speaker of the US House of Representatives.

 Baerbock's visit, which will involve her second meeting with her US counterpart, comes as Russia has amassed troops near its border with Ukraine, prompting western allegations of a potential invasion.